 Serre's theorem is qualitative, and it natural to ask what the possible values for the index $[\GL_2(\Zhat):\rho_E(\Gal_\QQ)]$ are.
 Our theorems address this question assuming that we are willing to exclude a finite number of exceptional $j$-invariants from consideration; we will see later that the index $[\GL_2(\Zhat):\rho_E(\Gal_\QQ)]$ depends only on the $j$-invariant $j_E$ of $E$.

-The hardest part of Serre's proof of Theorem~\ref{T:Serre1} is to show that there is an integer $c_{E}$ such that $\rho_{E,\ell}(\Gal_\QQ)=\GL_2(\ZZ/\ell\ZZ)$ for all $\ell > c_{E}$.
-In \cite{MR0387283}*{\S4.3}, Serre asks whether one can choose $c_{E}$ independent of the elliptic curve (moreover, he asked whether this conjecture holds with $c=37$ \cite{MR644559}*{p.~399}).
+The most difficult part of Serre's proof of Theorem~\ref{T:Serre1} is to show that there is an integer $c_{E}$ such that $\rho_{E,\ell}(\Gal_\QQ)=\GL_2(\ZZ/\ell\ZZ)$ for all $\ell > c_{E}$.
+In \cite{MR0387283}*{\S4.3}, Serre asks whether one can choose $c_{E}$ independent of the elliptic curve (moreover, he asked whether this holds with $c_E=37$ \cite{MR644559}*{p.~399}).
 We formulate this as a conjecture.

 \begin{conj} There is an absolute constant $c$ such that for every non-CM elliptic curve $E$ over $\QQ$, we have $\rho_{E,\ell}(\Gal_\QQ)=\GL_2(\ZZ/\ell\ZZ)$ for all $\ell> c$. \end{conj}

 Define the set